yesco/minisquel/README.md

-# minisquel - A minimalistic plaintext sql interpreter
+# MiniSQueL - A minimalistic plaintext sql interpreter

 This implements a simple SQL:ish interpreter.
 It's more of a toy/proof-of-concept doing an SQL-style interpreter from first principles.
 It takes the same naive/simple approach to interpretation as early BASICs did: It re-parses and interprets the source code *every* time.
 Is it efficient?
 No. Was it easy to write?
 Yes!
 So far...